-$i \notin L^T$ if $p_i \cdot m_i > y$ if $i \neq 1$.
+For $i \neq 1$, $i \notin L^T$ if $p_i \cdot m_i > y$.

 Next, given enough time, Alice will learn the true values of two classes of goods.
-One class comprises goods for which the current-period expected marginal utility per dollar based on the prior achieves a value above the marginal utility per dollar of the numeraire good: mangoes may look relatively tasty and so will be eventually tried.
+One class comprises goods for which the current-period expected marginal utility per dollar based on the prior achieves a value above the marginal utility per dollar of the numeraire good: mangoes may look relatively tasty, so they will be eventually tried.
 Other goods, like perhaps (for Alice) the mangosteen, are more prospective: goods with lower expected marginal utility can only be discovered through experimental consumption, and that can only occur if the discounted future expected utility gains from learning her true preferences outweigh the expected current-period utility loss from consuming more of this good than is myopically optimal.